The term “smart” is used to describe a wide variety of technologies—cars, watches, and even light bulbs.

 With calendar-based maintenance, you service an asset every 90 days, for example, because you may have best practices from the original equipment manufacturer or some historical data to guide you.

-Moving beyond that, sensor data offers much more historical data and early indications of problems before they occur so you only deploy resources when necessary.
+Moving beyond that, sensor data offers more historical data as well as early indications of problems before they occur so you deploy resources only when necessary.

 If you plan to improve your maintenance strategy, you must leverage the data in your building.

-As the technology becomes smaller, cheaper and more powerful, it’s much more feasible to collect this data, prevent expensive failures and extend the life of critical assets using sensors and facility management tools.
+As the technology becomes smaller, cheaper, and more powerful, it’s simple to collect this data, prevent expensive failures, and extend the life of critical assets using sensors and facility management tools.